kanoonsukosum/polynomial-regression/README.md

 "Data sourced from The World Bank - Country Data, available at [https://data.worldbank.org/country](https://data.worldbank.org/country), licensed under CC BY 4.0."

 ## Installation
 Ensure Python 3.x is installed on your system.
-Clone this repository, then install the required libraries using pip: ``pip install numpy matplotlib pandas scipy scikit-learn``
+Clone this repository, then install the required libraries using pip: ``pip install numpy matplotlib pandas scikit-learn``

 ## Usage
 Run the script from your terminal or command prompt: ``python polynomial_regress.py``